Environmental health practitioner

 Working hours

-You'll usually work 9am to 5pm, Monday to Friday.
-However, given the nature of the job, evening or weekend work may be necessary at times.
+You'll usually work 9am to 5pm, Monday to Friday, though evening or weekend work may be necessary at times.

-Local authorities will generally offer flexible working opportunities, including part-time work, job share, reduced or compressed hours and working from home.
+Local authorities usually offer flexible working arrangements, including part-time, job sharing, compressed hours and occasional home working/hybrid options.

 What to expect

-- Working conditions may occasionally be dirty and unpleasant, such as when inspecting unclean or unsafe buildings, and site visits can be conducted in all weathers.
+- Working conditions may be dirty and unpleasant at times, when inspecting unclean or unsafe buildings, and conducting site visits in all weather conditions.

 - The work is diverse and varied.
 In some cases, work may be stressful and confrontational, sometimes requiring police help, especially when enforcing regulations.